CaloloCosta/Retail-Sales-EDA-SQL/README.md

-# Walmart-Data-Analysis-SQL
+# Exploratory Data Analysis (EDA) using SQL - Sales Analysis
-Exploratory Data Analysis on Walmart Dataset Using SQL
+Unlock insights from a retail database with SQL